How to Cite

 NASA Goddard Space Flight Center, Ocean Ecology Laboratory, Ocean Biology Processing Group; (2018): Sea-viewing Wide Field-of-view Sensor (SeaWiFS) Ocean Color Data, NASA OB.DAAC. doi: 10.5067/ORBVIEW-2/SEAWIFS/L2/OC/2018.
 Accessed on 2019/02/29.

 For Sentinel data (e.g. OLCI), see the Sentinel EULA.

 Use the reference notation of: Author (or OBPG as producer), Release Date, Product Title, and Publisher of the data set which is being credited.

 Example Website Citation

 SeaWiFS Mission page (2019), NASA Ocean Biology Processing Group, Greenbelt, MD, USA. http://doi.org/10.5067/ORBVIEW-2/SEAWIFS/L2/OC/2018.
 Accessed YYYY/MM/DD.
 Maintained by NASA Ocean Biology Distibuted Active Archive Center (OB.DAAC), Goddard Space Flight Center, Greenbelt MD.

 Refer to the SeaBASS Citation Guide for instructions on citing SeaBASS or NOMAD data.

-Refer to the DOI Citation Service to input a DOI and have a citation automatically generated for you.
+Try entering a DOI into a Citation Service to have a citation automatically generated for you.